abaksy/pycask/README.md

 [driver.py](https://github.com/abaksy/pycask/blob/main/driver.py) runs some benchmark tests for key access times for different database sizes (ranging from 10 entries to 1mn entries)

 ## How bitcask works
+The database consists of two major portions, the disk-based datastore and an in-memory data structure called the ```keydir```.

+## Changelog
+1. Made sure to avoid using local timestamps, use UTC timestamps instead for internalization (avoid various kinds of timing bugs)
+2. Renamed class ```BitCaskDiskStore``` to ```BitCaskKVPair``` to more accurately reflect what the class actually does